yamagen/visual-notes/README.md

 You are free to:

-- Share — copy and redistribute the material in any medium or format
+- Share: copy and redistribute the material in any medium or format
-- Adapt — remix, transform, and build upon the material for any purpose, even commercially
+- Adapt: remix, transform, and build upon the material for any purpose, even commercially

 Under the following terms:

-- **Attribution** — You must give appropriate credit.
+- **Attribution**: You must give appropriate credit.
-- **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+- **ShareAlike**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.